 I’ve been complaining about loud restaurants for a long time.
 And they’re getting louder.
 I’m not sure when this started or why it seems to be increasing, but lately I’ve read some suggestions.
 The big one?
 MONEY.

 A recent article in Bon Appetit helped a bit.
 They cite noisiness drawing people in because when you walk past a place where “something seems to be happening” inside, you naturally want to go in and find out what it is.
 Modern interior design is all hard surfaces and high ceilings which amplify clatter, and people (“scientific studies prove”) drink more when things are noisier.
-So in a viciously competitive market where a quick Google shows that over half of new eateries fail in the first year and many more crumple subsequently, a young chef risking his parents’ savings is not going to put his enterprise on the chopping block by having people made to feel somehow weird by … silence.
+So in a viciously competitive market where a quick Google shows that over half of new eateries fail in the first year and many more crumple subsequently, a young chef risking his parents’ savings is not going to put his enterprise on the chopping block by having people made to feel he place is somehow weird and inferior by … silence.

 I’ve posted time and again about what noisy restaurants feel like.
 I call it clatter and shrieking, but it’s also hard-driving loud music.
 I’ve found in some relatively sedate-looking places that it doesn’t take more than 20% of the seats being filled to have trouble hearing the person I’m with, and to pull out my hearing aids so the clanging music, kitchen-crashing plates and general airhose of high-pitched sound isn’t coagulating the auditory part of my brain.
 Without amplification I can sometimes lean over and hear my friend reasonably well.